Hello! This is the blog How Unique Japan! How are you? This time, we will discuss an old card game in Japan.

 To close

 THANK YOU SO MUCH FOR READING!
-This time, I touched on one of the Japanese traditional toys.
+This time, we touched on one of the Japanese traditional toys.
 But there are still so many unique toys in Japan.
 If you are still interested in another Japanese Uniqueness, feel free to visit the front page of my blog.

 OK then, see your next article!